-- Lenin advocated democratic centralism.
-He believed that, while ideas must be debated and criticized, action must be unified after a decisive vote.

-- For Lenin, the decisions of higher up organizing bodies were binding on all members of the party, including lower bodies of organization.

-- Direct democracy was carried out through workers councils known as soviets.
-Only

-workers and peasants were allowed on the soviets to ensure a dictatorship of the

-proletariat.

-- The dictatorship of the proletariat is not a one-person tyrannical dictatorship as we think of the word but rather the dictatorship of the proletariat class over the bourgeoisie.
-It ensures that counterrevolutionary bourgeoisie cannot use the state apparatus to halt the development of a classless society.
+- Vladimir Ilyich Ulyanov (1870-1924), or Vladimir Lenin as you may know him, advocated democratic centralism.
+He believed that, while ideas must be debated and criticized, action must be unified after a decisive vote. - For Lenin, the decisions of higher-up organizing bodies were binding on all members of the party, including lower bodies of the organization. - Direct democracy was carried out through worker councils known as soviets.
+Only workers and peasants were allowed on the soviets to ensure a dictatorship of the proletariat. - The dictatorship of the proletariat is not a one-person tyrannical dictatorship as we think of the word but rather the dictatorship of the proletariat class over the bourgeoisie.
+It ensures that the counterrevolutionary bourgeoisie cannot use the state apparatus to halt the development of a classless society. - In Imperialism, the Highest Stage of Capitalism, Lenin argues that capitalists from more developed countries will inevitably seek out new markets, new profit opportunities, and new workers even more susceptible to exploitation through imperialism. - In "Left-Wing" Communism: An Infantile Disorder, Lenin argues against what he saw as premature and/or undisciplined attempts at overthrowing capital. - The role of the vanguard party is to disseminate revolutionary ideas and win the masses over to the necessity of revolution. - Lenin still thought organizing workers was necessary to take economic power, and that organizing the most committed and class-conscious workers into a vanguard party was necessary for taking political power. - These conditions led Lenin to advocate the development of a vanguard party in his pamphlet What is to be Done?

-- Although at one point all other political parties were banned, Lenin maintained that

-this was in response to the context-specific counterrevolutionary white movement

-and that political suppression was not inherent to his politics.

-- In Imperialism, the Highest Stage of Capitalism, Lenin argues that capitalists from more developed countries will inevitably seek out new markets, new opportunities for profit, and new workers even more susceptible to exploitation through imperialism.

-- In "Left-Wing"

-Communism:

-An Infantile

-Disorder, Lenin

-argues against

-what he saw

-as premature

-and/or

-undisciplined

-attempts at

-overthrowing

-capital.